LiskArchive/lisk-sdk/protocol-specs/generators/block_processing_delegate/README.md

 A set of fixture generatos for Delegate registration

-This generators makes use of an experimental library for combining transactions, include them into blocks and generate chain/account states.
+These generators makes use of an experimental library for combining transactions, include them into blocks and generate chain/account states.
 The library can be found in the file utils/chain_state_builder.js with this library it's possible to build scenarios fairly quickly with a fluent interface.

 Transfer Lisk: